-The 2022 (January-May) books will be available for purchase through independent booksellers, and digital versions may also be available through online resellers.
+The books should be available for purchase through independent booksellers, and digital versions may also be available through online resellers.
 Please contact one of the participating organizations if you have diﬃculty purchasing one of the selections.

 - Museum of Danish America – Elk Horn, Iowa